ibm-cloud-docs/key-protect/index.md

 ## What's next

 Now you can use your keys to code your apps and services.
 If you added a root key to the service, you might want to learn more about using the root key to protect the keys that encrypt your at-rest data.
-Check out [Wrapping keys](/docs/services/key-protect/wrap-keys.html) to get started.
+Check out [Wrapping keys](/docs/services/key-protect?topic=key-protect-wrap-keys) to get started.

-- To find out more about managing and protecting your encryption keys with a root key, check out [Envelope encryption](/docs/services/key-protect/concepts/envelope-encryption.html).
+- To find out more about managing and protecting your encryption keys with a root key, check out [Protecting data with envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption).
-- To find out more about integrating the {{site.data.keyword.keymanagementserviceshort}} service with other cloud data solutions, [check out the Integrations doc](/docs/services/key-protect/integrations/integrate-services.html).
+- To find out more about integrating the {{site.data.keyword.keymanagementserviceshort}} service with other cloud data solutions, [check out the Integrations doc](/docs/services/key-protect?topic=key-protect-integrate-services).
 - To find out more about programmatically managing your keys, [check out the {{site.data.keyword.keymanagementserviceshort}} API reference doc ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/apidocs/key-protect){: new_window}.